Authors: Author List

 - Red, White & Quilted

-- Rose of Sharon New Quilts from an Old Favorite
+- Nine Patch: New Quilts from an Old Favorite

 - Burgoyne Surrounded: New Quilts from an Old Favorite